EternalYoshi/UMVC3TrainingToolsExt/README.md

 A tool designed to incrase and improve quality of life of Ultimate Marvel vs Capcom 3's training mode.
-This tool adds more options that weren't present before.
+This tool adds more options to practice and setup situations that weren't present before.
-There's 3 pages right now.
+The recent build uses Mid 2025 revisions Imgui & Sokol with a D3D11 backend.
+Soon there will be more than 3 pages.

 Explanations:
 ================================================================================================================================